maxdemidov/maze-service/README.md

 It should be a good parallelize decision with Akka Streams to process the entire flow if the order wouldn't be matter.

 I have two versions of 'processors' to work under event source:
-The first is ChunkProcessor with Future.sequence and combining results for followers by ask from state aggregator (UserController).
+The first is SequenceProcessor with Future.sequence and combining results for followers by ask from state aggregator (UserController).
 This decision a little bit faster.
 The second is StreamProcessor with flow that lives for processing chunk and with ask stage to states aggregator (CommandResolver).
 I have been searching for more elegance and efficient decision by doing so.. somehow parallelize this flow..